oracle/coherence-operator/docs/quickstart.md

   }
 }
 ```

-Assuming you are in the same directory as the XML and Java source files,
-and that the correct `coherence.jar` is available at
-`${COHERENCE_HOME}/lib/coherence.jar`, compile and run the program as shown
+With the XML and Java source files in the same directory, and the `coherence.jar` at `${COHERENCE_HOME}/lib/coherence.jar`, compile and run the program:
-next:

 ```bash
 $ javac -cp .:${COHERENCE_HOME}/lib/coherence.jar HelloCoherence.java
 $ java -cp .:${COHERENCE_HOME}/lib/coherence.jar \
        -Dcoherence.cacheconfig=$PWD/example-client-config.xml HelloCoherence
 ```

-This should produce output similar to the following:
+This produces an output similar to the following:

 ```bash
 The value of the key is 1
 ```

-Running the program again should produce:
+Run the program again and you get an output similar to the following:

 ```bash
 The value of the key is 2
 ```

-> **Note**: If you are using JDK 11 or newer, you can omit the `javac`
-> step and simply run the program as shown next.
+> **Note**: If you are using JDK 11 or later, you can omit the javac step and simply run the program as:

 ```bash
 $ java -cp $${COHERENCE_HOME}/lib/coherence.jar \
   -Dcoherence.cacheconfig=$PWD/example-client-config.xml  HelloCoherence.java
 ```

-## 5. Use Helm to delete Coherence and the Operator
+## Remove Coherence and Coherence Kubernetes Operator

 Remove the `coherence` release: